MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-java-java-twin-how-to-configure.md

     telemetryConfig = new TelemetryConfig();
     ```

-1. Add the following code to the **main** method to start listening for direct method calls:
+1. Add the following code to the **main** method to start device twin services:

     ```java
     try {